danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels_getMessages.html" name="channels_getMessages">Get channel/supergroup messages: channels.getMessages</a>

 * <a href="channels_getParticipants.html" name="channels_getParticipants">Get channel/supergroup participants (you should use `$MadelineProto->get_pwr_chat($id)` instead): channels.getParticipants</a>

-* <a href="channels_getBroadcastsForDiscussion.html" name="channels_getBroadcastsForDiscussion">Get channels for discussion: channels.getBroadcastsForDiscussion</a>

 * <a href="messages_getCommonChats.html" name="messages_getCommonChats">Get chats in common with a user: messages.getCommonChats</a>